GSA-TTS/identity-site/content/_help/verify-your-identity/overview._en.md

 - Expired IDs or extension documents
 - Paper or temporary IDs
 - Non-U.S. IDs
+verify_identity_list:
+- Driver’s license, state ID, or U.S. passport book
+- Social Security number
+- U.S. phone number or mailing address
 ---

 Identity verification is the process where you prove you are you — and not someone pretending to be you.
 After [you create your Login.gov account](/create-an-account/) or sign in, you may need to verify your identity to access services at some agencies.

 ## What do I need to verify my identity?

-You will need a driver’s license or state ID, a Social Security number, and a U.S. phone number or mailing address to verify your identity with Login.gov.

 To verify your identity with Login.gov, you will need a:
-* Driver’s license, state ID, or U.S. passport book
-* Social Security number
-* U.S. phone number or mailing address
+{% include components/icon-list.html items=page.verify_identity_list size='md' icon_color='success' icon_shape='check_circle'%}

 If you don’t have all of these requirements, contact the agency you are trying to access to find out what you can do instead.